RajratanWankhade/CNN-for-Computer-Vision-Problem/README.md

 ```

 ## Template.py
-rYou can create folders and files using CLI.
+You can create folders and files using CLI.
 This Template.py creates creates all folders and file just by running this file
 ```bash

 https://github.com/RajratanWankhade/CNN-for-Computer-Vision-Problem/blob/main/template.py